 Enable Odometer readings - Allows employees to input odometer readings from vehicles, enabling you to automatically calculate personal and business mileage based on the submission of a mileage claim.
 For further information on using Odometer Readings please follow this link: Using Odometer Readings

-Mileage summary - When settings this option to "Yes" this will display a summary of the entered mileage claim before it can be submitted for approval.
+Mileage summary - When setting this option to "Yes" this will display a summary of the entered mileage claim before it can be submitted for approval.

 Default mileage rates - These fields allow you to enter default mileage rates to be used for mileage claims.
 Enter a number of miles and the rate paid for that number of miles.
 If you have just one rate or after a certain distance all additional are paid at a flat rate then enter 0 for distance and the appropriate rate.
 Please Note: You should ensure all your employees use the same claim unit (i.e. miles or KM) as this rate does not differentiate between different units.
 If you set individual mileage rates and apply these to a job role then they will override these defaults.